Flash Fiction Workshop

 This hands-on workshop will engage you in weekly writing and critique.
 You will hone your technique, develop skills, and make a robust start in creating a portfolio of new work.

-Prerecorded weekly lectures will explore fundamentals – such as narrative style, word choice, structure, point of view and editing - and investigate how these building blocks can be different in flash to other forms of writing.
+Prerecorded weekly lectures will explore fundamentals – such as narrative style, word choice, structure, point of view and editing - and investigate how these building blocks can be different in Flash to other forms of writing.

 We'll undertake weekly writing exercises and engage in close readings of published works, exploring different styles and structures, and new techniques to try.